awsdocs/aws-transit-gateway-guide/doc_source/links.md

 # Links<a name="links"></a>

 You can represent your on\-premises network in your global network through sites, devices, and links\.
-For more information, see [Defining and associating your on\-premises network](how-network-manager-works.md#nm-how-it-works-on-premises)\.
+For more information, see [Define and associate your on\-premises network](how-network-manager-works.md#nm-how-it-works-on-premises)\.
 You then associate a device with a site and one or more links\.

 A link is created for a specific global network and cannot be shared with other global networks\.